SenseTecnic/wotkit-docs/source/api_v1/api_tags.rst

 |

-To query for tags, add query parameters after the sensors URL as follows:
+To query for tags, add query parameters after the tags URL as follows:

 .. list-table::
 	:widths: 10, 50